saifabusaleh/clipboard-history-extension/README.md

 # Text Saver Chrome extension

-Extension to save history of copied text.
+Extension to save history of copied text in browser.

 ## How to use